coryhouse/next-react-19/README.md

 Problem: the form needs to submit to a different url and should work before hydration
 Solution: provide a permalink to useActionState.
 This arg only applies before hydration.

+Problem: I want to immediately hide error state on a form upon submission.
+Solution: Hide validation errors when `isPending` from useActionState is true.

 Problem: Want to display an error if the forms action fails
 Solution: wrap form in error boundary.